miadisabelle/twoeyesseen-thinking-mcp/README.md

    Test in Claude with something like:
    ```
-   Please use the sequential thinking tool to analyze a complex problem
+   Please use the twoeyesseen thinking tool to analyze a complex problem
    ```

 ### Tool Features